-- Birchgrove Primary School acknowledges the importance of its role in the wellbeing and safety of young people, and this ethos is promoted throughout Birchgrove Primary School. - Birchgrove Primary School is committed to ensuring the safety and protection of all children and will take action to safeguard their wellbeing. - Birchgrove Primary School will work with multi-disciplinary partners within the statutory framework established by: - Wales Safeguarding Procedures - Safeguarding Children: Working Together Under the Children Act 2004 Section 28 - Education Act 2002 Section 175 Schools have a statutory duty to ensure arrangements are in place to safeguard and promote the welfare of children - Section 5 of the WSP Safeguarding Allegations/concerns about practitioners and those in positions of trust. - Welsh Government Guidance 0900/2014 Handling Allegations Against Teachers & Staff - under review - Keeping Learners Safe New Guidance 275/2021 - The Counter Terrorism and Security Act 2015 - Social Services and Well-being (Wales) Act 2014 duty to report - Cardiff and Vale Regional Safeguarding Board
+- Birchgrove Primary School acknowledges the importance of its role in the wellbeing and safety of young people, and this ethos is promoted throughout the school. - Birchgrove Primary School is committed to ensuring the safety and protection of all children and will take actions to safeguard their wellbeing. - Birchgrove Primary School will work with multi-disciplinary partners within the statutory framework established by: - Wales Safeguarding Procedures - Safeguarding Children: Working Together Under the Children Act 2004 Section 28 - Education Act 2002 Section 175 Schools have a statutory duty to ensure arrangements are in place to safeguard and promote the welfare of children - Section 5 of the WSP Safeguarding Allegations/concerns about practitioners and those in positions of trust. - Welsh Government Guidance 0900/2014 Handling Allegations Against Teachers & Staff (this is currently under review) - Keeping Learners Safe New Guidance 275/2021 - The Counter Terrorism and Security Act 2015 - Social Services and Well-being (Wales) Act 2014 - Cardiff and Vale Regional Safeguarding Board